VishMur/2022-datascience-homework/HW0/README.md

 We'll be running Python through Jupyter Notebooks as they are great for the data science process and for teaching, but you should be aware of the other options we discuss here.

 Notebooks are stored in files that end with a `.ipynb` extension.
-Download [the notebook file for the second lecture](https://github.com/datascience-course/2022-datascience-lectures/tree/main/02-basic-python) and save it to a folder.
+They are included in the [basic-python](https://github.com/datascience-course/2022-datascience-lectures/tree/main/02-basic-python) folder in this directory.
+Download them and save them to a folder.

 Notebooks make use of an improved, interactive client for python called [IPython](https://ipython.org/).
 IPython might already be installed in the latest version if you did a clean anaconda install.
 To check, we'll use anaconda to install the proper version of IPython.
 Run: